shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 ---
 title: "Lecture Programme"
 layout: single
-excerpt: "The lecture programme for the ShanghAI Lectures 2021"
+excerpt: "The lecture programme for the ShanghAI Lectures 2023"
 permalink: /programme/
 ---

-### The Lecture Programme of the 2022 Edition!!!
+### The Lecture Programme of the 2023 Edition!!!
 Check back it will be updated!

 ### Lecture 0: Overview
-* 2022-10-27  09:00 to 11:00 CEST
+* 2023-10-26  09:00 to 11:00 CEST
 * *AI and Robotics as tools to face our times' global dramatic challenges*
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture0_2022FBPDF.pdf).

-### Lecture 1: Intelligence: think different!
+### Lecture 1: AI, Robotics, Embodied AI: Questioning received opinions
-* 2022-11-3  09:00 to 11:00 CET
+* 2023-11-2  09:00 to 11:00 CET
-* *Questioning received opinions on natural and artificial intelligence*
+* *The Role of Embodiment in Intelligent Systems vs. Practical Robotics in 2023*
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture1_2022FBPDF.pdf).
-* 10:10 Guest Lecture by Angelo Cangelosi
+* 10:15 Guest Lecture by Krzysztof Pomorski
-  * University of Manchester, Manchester, UK
+  * Technical University of Lodz, Institute of Physics, Lodz, Poland
-  * *"Cognition Robotics"*
-  * The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/Cangelosi-ShanghAI-2022_compressed.pdf).
+  * *"Thermodynamics in Stochastic Conway’s Game of Life"*

-### Lecture 2: Embodiment
+### Lecture 2: Evolution: Cognition from Scratch
-* 2022-11-10 09:00 to 11:00 CET
+* 2023-11-9 09:00 to 11:00 CET
-* *The Role of Embodiment in Intelligent Systems vs. Practical Robotics in 2022*
+* *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture2_2022FBPDF.pdf)
-* Koans Announcement
-* 10:10 Guest lecture by Enrica Zereik:
+* 10:15 INTERACTIVE SESSION with Fabio Bonsignorio (respondent) and Enrica Zereik (speaker):
   * CNR - INM, Heron@Cnr Joint Lab, Genoa, Italy
-  * *"Controlling 'uncontrollable' stuff: Playing with the H2Arm"*
-  * The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/Zereik_ShanghAIlectureNov2022.pdf).
+  * *"Dialogue on the Chief Systems of AI and Robotics :-) *

-### Lecture 3: Evolution: Cognition from Scratch
+### Lecture 3: Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies
-* 2022-11-17 09:00 to 11:00 CET
+* 2023-11-16 09:00 to 11:00 CET
-* *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
+* *Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies*
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture3_2022PDF.pdf).
+* 09:50 Koans Announcement
-* 10:00 Guest lecture by Martin Stoelen:
+* 10:15 Guest lecture by Amit Kumar Pandey:
-  * Western Norway University of Applied Sciences, Bergen, Norway
-  * *"Soft robots for the hard problem of picking soft berries”"*
-* The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/SHAIL_2022_MartinStoelen.pdf).
-* 10:45 Cracow University of Technology presentation
-* The CUT presentation's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture3_2022PDF.pdf).
-* 10:50 Koans Announcement
-* The Koans and related instructions are [here](https://shanghai-lectures.github.io/slides/SHAIL2022_KoansPDF.pdf).
+  * Rovial Space, Paris, France
+  * *"An Industrial perspective of Robotics: from Social Space to Outer Space”"*

 ### Lecture 4: Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies
-* 2022-11-24 09:00 to 11:15 CET
+* 2023-11-23 09:00 to 11:15 CET
-* *Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies*
+* *Machine Learning and Deep Learning: an Embodied AI Perspective I *
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture4_2022PDF.pdf).
-* 10:00 Guest lecture by Yukie Nagai:
-  *  International Research Center for Neurointelligence, The University of Tokyo, Tokyo, Japan
-  * *"Cognitive Developmental Robotics"*
-* The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILectures_20221124.pdf).
-* 10:45 Guest lecture by Ezio Andreta:
+* 10:15 Guest lecture by Perla Maiolin:
-  * Foresight Project Coordinator, CNR Italy, Retired Director EU Commission, Brussels, Belgium
-  * *"From complexity to AI: Managing the ecological transition"*
-* The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/EzioSHAIL24N22PDF.pdf).
+  * Oxford Robotics Institute, University of Oxford, Oxford, UK
+  * *"Why robots need soft and perceptive bodies"*

 ### Lecture 5: Machine Learning and Deep Learning: an Embodied AI Perspective
-* 2022-12-1  09:00 to 11:00 CET
+* 2023-11-30  09:00 to 11:00 CET
-* *Machine Learning and Deep Learning: an Embodied AI Perspective*
+* *Machine Learning and Deep Learning: an Embodied AI Perspective II *
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture5_2022PDF.pdf).
-* 10:10 Guest lecture by Yulia Sandamirskaya:
-  * Intel Germany, Munich, Germany
-  * *"Neuromorphic Computing"*
-* The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/Shanghai_Lecture_Sandamirskaya2022.pdf).
+* 10:15 INTERACTIVE SESSION with Fabio Bonsignorio (respondent and Ezio Andreta (speaker):
+  * Foresight Project Coordinator, CNR Italy, Retired Director EU Commission, Brussels, Belgium
+  * *"WHy complexity matters with the ecological transition"

 ### Lecture  6: Embodied Intelligence: principles and open issues
-* 2022-12-8 09:00 to 11:00 CET
+* 2023-12-7 09:00 to 11:00 CET
 * Embodied Intelligence: principles and open issues.
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture6_2022PDF.pdf).
-* 10:10 Guest lecture by Sven Behnke
-*  Computer Science Department VI Intelligent Systems and Robotics, Autonomous Intelligent Systems Group, University of Bonn, Bonn, Germany
-* *"Perception, Planning, and Learning for Cognitive Robots"*
-* The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAI_Lecture_Sven_Behnke_2022_12_08.pdf).
-* 11:00 Guest student lecture by Dariusz Kotula
+* 10:15  Guest lecture TBC
-   *  Cracow University of Technology, Cracow, Poland
-   * *"Thermodynamics of Stochastic Conway Game of Life " (work in coop with Krzysztof Pomorski)*
-* The Guest studentlecture presentation's PDF is [here](https://shanghai-lectures.github.io/slides/StochasticGameofLife.pdf).

 ### Lecture  7: Grab Bag, Summary, Discussion
-* 2022-12-15 09:00 to 11:00 CET
+* 2023-12-14 09:00 to 11:30 CET
 * Grab Bag, Summary and topics to discuss: Video is killing the radio stars
 * Lecturer: Fabio Bonsignorio
-* The Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/ShanghAILecture7_2022PDF.pdf).
+*  09:15 Guest lecture by Comcha Monje
+   * University Carlos III de Madrid, Madrid, Spain
+   * *"Fractional Cpntrol and (Soft) Robots "*
-* 10:10 Guest lecture by Josh Bongard
+* 10:15 Guest lecture by Josh Bongard
    * University of Vermont, Burlington (VT), USA
    * *"Evolutionary Robotics, Xenobots and beyond"*
-* The Guest Lecture's PDF is [here](https://shanghai-lectures.github.io/slides/2022_ShanghAIJBongard.pdf).